 Dan is Learning Services Manager at Leeds University Library, and is a University Student Education Fellow.
 He is particularly interested in information literacy in the wider context of academic skills development; blended learning; collaborations with academic staff; digital literacy; using social media for learning, teaching and research; and the development of librarians’ teaching skills.

 Claire Packham - Chair of LILAC

 Claire Packham is the Head of Library Academic Services at City, University of London, and previously held a number of roles within Reference Services at The British Library.
 She has a particular interest in information literacy, and has been part of the LILAC committee in various roles since 2010.
-Claire is now co-chair of the conference with Rosie Jones.
+Claire is now Chair of the LILAC conference committee.

 Kate Grigsby - Marketing and Communications Officer